 During autumn it is necessary to prepare your lawn for the colder weather ahead, especially if you want your grass to look its best when spring returns.
 A great time to start is in September however, the start of the month can still be hot, so you may need to delay treatment until the weather turns cooler and wetter.

-Top tips for keeping your lawn healthy
+Top tips for keeping your lawn healthy in autumn

 Tackle moss and thatch

 Moss is often found in moist and shaded areas and can spread very quickly.
 Treat by spreading a chemical such as Feed, Weed and Mosskiller across the affected areas of lawn, and within two weeks, the weed will have died and turned black.
 Remove the dead moss by vigorously raking the surface with a spring-tined lawn rake.
 Consider future-proofing your lawn from further moss by removing the sun blockers, such as trimming hedges or improving drainage.

 Along with raking away moss, regularly remove old grass clippings, leaves and other layers of thatch that can cover the lawn's surface.
 If left, this will encourage weeds and disease to set in as drainage will be poor, and the soil will be clogged.

 Aerate the lawn

 Lawns can become compacted during the summer, particularly in children's play areas.
 This can also cause problems with drainage, weeds and moss.
 Aeration will create air pores to help soil compaction and allow the water to move through the soil.
 Using a garden fork, push into the surface around 30mm deep, wiggle it backwards and forwards and then pull out.
 Repeat this every 10cm across the lawn.